-The world is hollow yet it's full of crap, prepare to gamble.
+The world is hollow yet it's full of crap,

 I give